BL0CK-X/theblockchainapi-csharp-wrapper/docs/SolanaWalletApi.md

 Derive public key

 <a href=\"https://github.com/BL0CK-X/the-blockchain-api/tree/main/examples/solana-wallet/derive-public-key\" target=\"_blank\">See examples (Python, JavaScript)</a>.
 Returns a public key given wallet authentication.
 A wallet is identified by a public key.
 A public key is derived from a combination of seed phrase, derivation path, and passphrase.
 Changing any *one* of these three will change the public key output.
 It can also be derived from a private key.  *You can generate a unique public key with each combination of secret recovery phrase, passphrase, and derivation path; or from a private key.
 Thus, with a single secret recovery phrase, you can generate many public keys; however, with a private key, you can only generate one public key.
 If you are just starting, generate a <a href=\"#operation/solanaGenerateSecretRecoveryPhrase\">secret recovery phrase</a> or <a href=\"#operation/solanaGeneratePrivateKey\">private key</a>.  *If you are trying to get a public key that already exists (e.g., created in the Phantom wallet), make sure you use the correct derivation path and passphrase; or just use the private key.
-To read more about that, see the descriptions of those parameters below.*  `Cost: 1 Credit` (<a href=\"#section/Pricing\">See Pricing</a>)
+To read more about that, see the descriptions of those parameters below.*  `Cost: 0 Credit` (Free) (<a href=\"#section/Pricing\">See Pricing</a>)

 ### Example